schultzm/havic/README.md

     data/NC_001489.fa # relative or absolute paths to fasta file
     # if DEFAULT_SUBJECT is Yes, path will be prefixed to use pre-packaged data

 `havic` will use this fasta sequence as the subject/reference sequence.
 If a different reference is required, change the path value.
+The subject sequence may only be a single consensus sequence.

 ##### Subject target region